-The FlyChord DP420 digital piano is a lovely introduction to the digital range with it’s great features and specifications, which reaches beyond the keyboard piano’s capacity.
+The Yamaha P115B Digital Piano is a lovely introduction to the digital range with it’s great features and specifications, which reaches beyond the keyboard piano’s capacity.

 There 5 layers of piano sampling and these have been sampled from Steinway (famous piano company).
 There are 88 keys that have the hammer action similar to an acoustic, which is ideal for all players both beginners up to advanced.
-The triple sensor technology makes this a high-end digital piano without the usual cost that is associated usually and is why this is a great choice.
+The pure CF sound engine makes this a high-end digital piano without the usual cost that is associated usually and is why this is a great choice.

 The 4 speakers in total make this a fantastic sounding piano and with the 6-inch speakers, the amount of air can assist the sound, especially because these 2 speakers are situated at the bottom of the piano and are 15 watts per side.
 There is a triple pedal unit with this piano e offering finer sounding quality.

-This is good value for money and comes with 40 voices list, 50 unique styles which can be learned while one side of the piano becomes mastered, ideal for beginners.
+This is good value for money and comes with duo modde for learning side by side for helping to devlop a unique style which can be learned while one side of the piano becomes mastered, ideal for beginners.
 This can be plugged into almost any device and has an input/output that can make connecting to a computer easy.
 There is a USB port, MIDI output, AUX and really can be plugged into almost anything.
 There is also auto accompaniment, song recording, DSP effect, beep tone and Duet.